-\begin{itemize} \item {\bf SnIa-Cepheid:} Trigonometric parallax methods (geometric anchors) may be used to calibrate the Cepheid variable star standard candles at the local Universe (primary distance indicators) whose luminosities are correlated with their periods of variability\footnote{The period–luminosity (PL) relation is also called the Leavitt law \cite{Leavitt:1908vb,Leavitt:1912zz}.}.
-Then using the measured distances of the calibrated Cepheid stars the intrinsic luminosity of nearby SnIa residing in the same galaxies as the Cepheids is obtained.
-This SnIa calibration which fixes $M$ is then used for SnIa at distant galaxies to measure $H_0$ ($z\in [0.01,0.1]$) and $H(z)$ ($z\in [0.01,2.3]$). \item {\bf SnIa-TRGB:} Instead of Cepheid variable stars, the Tip of the Red Giant Branch (TRGB) stars in the Hertzsprung-Russell diagram \cite{Beaton:2016nsw,Freedman:2020dne} and Miras \cite{Huang:2018dbn,Huang:2019yhh} (for a review, see Ref. \cite{Czerny:2018asb}) can be used as calibrators of SnIa.
+Using the measured distances of the calibrated Cepheid stars the intrinsic luminosity of nearby SnIa residing in the same galaxies as the Cepheids is obtained.
+This SnIa calibration which fixes $M$ is then used for SnIa at distant galaxies to measure $H_0$ ($z\in [0.01,0.1]$) and $H(z)$ ($z\in [0.01,2.3]$). \item {\bf SnIa-TRGB:} Instead of Cepheid variable stars, the Tip of the Red Giant Branch (TRGB) stars in the Hertzsprung-Russell diagram \citep{Beaton:2016nsw,Freedman:2020dne} and Miras \citep{Huang:2018dbn,Huang:2019yhh} \citep[see also][for a review]{Czerny:2018asb} can be used as calibrators of SnIa.
 The Red Giant stars have nearly exhausted the hydrogen in their cores and have just began helium burning (helium flash phase).
-Their brightness can be standardized using parallax methods and they can serve as bright standard candles visible in the local Universe for the subsequent calibration of SnIa. \item {\bf SnIa-Miras:} Miras (named for the prototype star Mira) are highly evolved low mass variable stars at the tip of asymptotic giant branch (AGB) stars (e.g. \cite{Iben:1983ts}).
-The water megamaser as distance indicator (see Subsection \ref{Megamaser technique}) can be used to calibrate the Mira period–luminosity (PL) relation \cite{Huang:2018dbn}.
+Their brightness can be standardized using parallax methods and they can serve as bright standard candles visible in the local Universe for the subsequent calibration of SnIa. \item {\bf SnIa-Miras:} Miras (named for the prototype star Mira) are highly evolved low mass variable stars at the tip of asymptotic giant branch (AGB) stars \citep[e.g.][]{Iben:1983ts}.
+The water megamaser as distance indicator (see Subsection \ref{Megamaser technique}) can be used to calibrate the Mira period–luminosity (PL) relation \citep{Huang:2018dbn}.
 Miras with short period ($<400$ days) have low mass progenitors and are present in all galaxy types or in the halos of galaxies, eliminating the necessity for low inclination SnIa host galaxies.